 There are a few reasons I love this traditional Mexican rice side dish.

-- It uses fresh ingredients, like fresh tomatoes, white onions, cilantro and jalape?os.
+- This Mexican rice uses fresh ingredients, including fresh tomatoes, white onions, cilantro, and jalapeños.

-- You can customize the spiciness level depending on your preference.
+- You can customize the spice level depending on your preference.

-The first step of the process is pureeing the fresh tomatoes, onions, and seeded jalape?os in a food processor.
-I've done it before in batches with a , but it's much easier if you have a !
+The first step of the process is pureeing the fresh tomatoes, onions, and seeded jalapeños in a food processor.
+I've done it before in batches with a small food processor, but it's much easier if you have a large one!

-You'll need to also rinse the rice in a before frying it in an or .
+You'll need to also rinse the rice in a fine mesh strainer before frying it.

 Those few prep steps take no time at all and you're ready to get your rice going!

 Here's what you will need to make this easy Mexican rice recipe:

 - fresh tomatoes: Any kind of medium, fresh tomato will do.

 - jalapeños: You can customize the spiciness depending on if you include the seeds or not.